Ilya Itin

-Ilya Itin (born 3 April 1967 in Yekaterinburg) is a Russian concert pianist of international acclaim currently residing in New York City.
+Ilya Itin (born 3 April 1967 in Yekaterinburg) is a Russian concert pianist residing in New York City.

 Early career

-Music Competition
+Music competition

-Ilya Itin was the Gold Medalist of the 1996 Leeds International Piano Competition where he also captured the Contemporary Music Award and the BBC Audience Award.
+Itin was the Gold Medalist of the 1996 Leeds International Piano Competition where he also captured the Contemporary Music Award and the BBC Audience Award.

 In Russia, he was awarded the top prize given Moscow Conservatory in the Russian National Rachmaninov Competition, followed by top prizes at the William Kapell Competition.
 In 1991, he won First Prize, ' and the Special Chopin Prize at the Casadesus Competition (presently, the Cleveland International Piano Competition) and was awarded ', Best Prokofiev Performance, Best Performance of a Work of Mozart and Third Prize at the Gina Bachauer International Piano Competition, and Third Prize at the Arthur Rubinstein Competition, 1992.

 Current career

 Performance

 Ilya Itin has toured as a soloist throughout Europe, Asia, South America, and the United States.
 He has performed with numerous world class orchestras including the Cleveland Orchestra, the St. Petersburg Philharmonic, the Tokyo Symphony Orchestra, the Rochester Philharmonic, the Israel Camerata Jerusalem, the China National Symphony, the Bilkent Symphony of Ankara, the Symphony Orchestra of India, the Mexico City Philharmonic, and the London Philharmonic.

 Itin has collaborated with prominent conductors throughout the world such as Sir Simon Rattle, Neeme Järvi, Christoph von Dohnanyi, Yakov Kreizberg, Vassily Sinaisky, Valery Polyansky, and Mikhail Pletnev.

-He is a regular and much lauded performer at the Miami International Piano Festival and the Golandsky Institute's International Piano Festival at Princeton University.
+Itin is a regular performer at the Miami International Piano Festival and the Golandsky Institute's International Piano Festival at Princeton University.

-His recitals in the USA and Asia have brought him great critical acclaim.
+His recitals in the USA and Asia have brought Itin critical acclaim.

 In the summer of 2010, Itin returned from a five city tour of Asia, where he played his program of all 24 Rachmaninov Preludes to sold out audiences.
-Itin opened the 2010-2011 season of the Rochester Philharmonic performing Liszt's Piano Concerto No. 1.
+He opened the 2010-2011 season of the Rochester Philharmonic performing Liszt's Piano Concerto No. 1.
 His acclaimed concerto recordings include Beethoven's Concerto No. 2 with the Israel Camerata, and Haydn Concerto in D Major with the Arturo Benedetti Michaelangeli Festival Chamber Orchestra.
 Other recordings include: the newly released live recording of the 24 Rachmaninov Preludes, Prokofiev's Sixth Sonata, No. 7 and No. 8 and Mussorgsky's Pictures at an Exhibition, released by Video Artists International (VAI).
 His chamber music recordings, include DVDs of Beethoven's "Spring" sonata with Igor Gruppman, Brahms' Viola Sonata in F minor with Vesna Gruppman, and a recital with legendary violinist Ida Haendel at the Miami International Piano Festival.